-Supplies You’ll need to Make Mason Jar Solar Lights:
+What You Need to Make Mason Jar Solar Lights:

-Step 1: Remove Stake Piece of the Light
+Step 1.
+Remove Stake Piece of the Light

-Step 2: Slide the Solar Light Through the Ring & Keep It Snug
+Step 2.
+Slide the Solar Light Through the Ring & Keep It Snug

-Remove the lid from your jar.
-Wrap the foam tape around the solar light.
+Now, grab the jar and unscrew the lid.
+Remove the lid from your jar, then wrap the foam tape around the solar light.

 In order to make sure the light doesn’t fall down into the jar, you’ll need to put the foam tape around the top of the light.
 This will keep it snug.

-Step 3: Squeeze the Light into the Center of the Lid
+Step 3.
+Squeeze the Light into the Center of the Lid

-Squeeze the light into the center of the lid so it’s mostly flush with the top of the jar.
-Once you’ve put a single layer of tape around the light, slide the light back into the ring until the top of the solar panel is flush with the top of the lid.
+Squeeze the light into the center of the lid so it’s almost flush with the top of the jar.
+Once you’ve put a single layer of tape around the light, slide the light back into the ring.

-Step 4: Screw the Lid onto the Jar
+Step 4.
+Screw the Lid onto the Jar

 The last thing you have to do is screw the lid onto the jar and your first solar light is complete!